List of Eureka Seven characters: Other characters

 Truth is the Secret who confronted Eureka in Okinawa during her disappearance ten years before and met Naru (the second time she is in the past), able to shape-shift into human form.
 His human form is first seen as the son of Johannson, a popular author who opposed the United States globalist tactics before committing suicide years ago.
 Without realizing he is a human-form Secret, he holds a deep hatred towards Eureka and is determined to seize the RA272 Nirvash as his own, and his hatred was passed towards Ao upon realizing he is Eureka's son and the true pilot of the IFO.
 As part of his plan, he manipulates Naru into siding with him and gives her the Nirvash Type Zero after it is seized by the Japanese military.
 Truth takes control of the Kanon an unknown LFO when invading Génération Bleu in episode 20.
 As a Secret, he is capable of killing people who are infected by Scub Corals.
 When Truth is shot with the Quartz Gun by Ao, he is somehow converted into the Archetype of Ao's Nirvash Neo.
 In the final scene, he is shown to remain in his astral form, choosing to drift in time and space while Ao returned to his world.

-Iris is Renton and Eureka's daughter and Ao's older sister.
+Amber is Renton and Eureka's daughter and Ao's older sister.
 She looks exactly like Eureka.
 She appears only once in the anime, although she was obscured in a blanket.
 During her pregnancy with their daughter, Eureka and Renton were warned that their child would be affected by high trapar concentrations due to being a human-Coralian hybrid, but they chose to carry the pregnancy to term rather than abortion.
 After her birth, she was implied to be healthy until her body turned to stone and she died as a result of the high trapar when she was 3 months old.
 Her death serves as the catalyst for Renton trying to destroy the Scub Coral and sending Eureka to the past of an alternative universe in order for Ao to survive in a world with less trapar.
 Although both Renton and Eureka continue to mourn their daughter's death, it is Renton that's most grief-stricken and he blames himself for her death.